 You’re Transitioning to Natural Hair

-This sounds kind of obvious.
-Of course, you’ll have two different textures if you’re transitioning: the chemically processed part and the natural part.
-But wait, you’ll actually have three.
+This sounds obvious.
+Of course, you’ll have two different textures if you’re transitioning: the chemically processed and natural parts.
+But wait, you’ll have three.
 That’s because when the chemicals get on the scalp, they change how your scalp produces hair–at least temporarily.

 But you will probably never notice this unless you do a big chop.
-With a big chop, your hair might be straighter for the first month or so, until your real texture starts to come in.
+With a big chop, your hair might be straighter for the first month until your texture starts to come in.

 You Have Areas with Damaged Hair